 If you make a specific request through our website, we may use your personal information to respond to your request.

 A cookie is a piece of information that a site transfers to an individual's computer.
 A cookie is generally used to enhance your browsing experience.
 There are two types of cookies: persistent cookies and session cookies.
 WSIB may use one or both types of cookies.
-Persistent cookies are stored on a computer's hard drive where they remain resident until they are either deleted or they reach a predetermined expiry date.
+Persistent cookies are stored on a computer's hard drive where they remain until they are either deleted or they reach a predetermined expiry date.
 Persistent cookies are most commonly used to provide users with a customized experience by recording preferences.
-Session cookies do not permanently record data and they are not stored on a computer's hard drive.
-Rather, session cookies are stored in memory and are only available during an active session.
+Session cookies do not permanently record data and are not stored on a computer's hard drive.
+They are stored in memory and are only available during an active session.
 Once the session ends the cookie disappears.
-Session cookies are used primarily for technical reasons to provide for seamless navigation.
+Session cookies are used primarily for technical reasons to allow seamless navigation.

-Further information on cookies can be located at the website of the Information Privacy Commissioner of Ontario: If you wanted to know...What to do about Cookies
+Further information on cookies can be located at the website of the Information and Privacy Commissioner of Ontario.

 If you have any questions about the security of the transmission and storage of information from your computer to WSIB, you should read your user manual or contact your internet service provider.

 Additional information and resources may be found on the Privacy page.